Central stability for the homology of congruence subgroups and the second homology of Torelli groups: High connectivity results

 \subsection{Generalized partial basis complexes}

-In this subsection, we define several simplicial complexes and semisimplicial sets involving partial bases and complements.
-These connectivity results will imply that $\VIC(R)$--modules satisfying a polynomial condition exhibit higher central stability.
-Let $R$ be a PID and $V$ be a free finite rank $R$--module.
+In this subsection, we recall the definition of several simplicial complexes and semisimplicial sets involving partial bases and complements.
+These connectivity results will imply that $\VIC(R)$--modules satisfying a polynomial condition exhibit central stability.
+Throughout the subsection we let $R$ be a PID and $V$ be a finite-rank free $R$--module.

 \begin{definition} A \emph{partial basis} of a free module $V$ is a linearly independent set $\{v_0,\ldots, v_p\} \subseteq V$ such that there is a free (possibly zero) submodule $C$ with $\spn(v_0,\ldots,v_p) \oplus C = V$.
-The set $\{v_0,\ldots, v_p\}$ is also called \emph{unimodular}, and the submodule $C$ is called a \emph{complement} for the partial basis.
+Such a set $\{v_0,\ldots, v_p\}$ is also called \emph{unimodular}, and the submodule $C$ is called a \emph{complement} for the partial basis.
 An \emph{ordered partial basis} is a partial basis with a choice of bijection with a set of the form $\{0,\ldots,p\}$. \end{definition}

 \begin{definition}